ThisIsTheCarm1ne/ThisIsTheCarm1ne/README.md

 You can take a look at my [website](https://thisisthecarm1ne.github.io/) for further information

-Or, If you want to discuss bussiness  - send me a email - CarM1Neees@protonmail.com
+Or, If you want to discuss bussiness  - send me an email - CarM1Neees@protonmail.com